UTSA Rising Researchers Summer Bootcamp

 - Instruction in preparation strategies for doctoral education

-Upon completion of this one-week program, participants will receive the scholarship (in the following Fall semester) and will be assisted in applying for campus research programs or in finding a research laboratory in which to volunteer.
+Upon completion of this one-week program, participants will be assisted in applying for campus research programs or in finding a research laboratory in which to volunteer.

 - Have the interests in lab research, research training, and doctoral education, as described above.